avble/av_llm/readme.md

 ## Overview
 - Develop a C++ server for serving the LLM inference
 - LLM inference engine based on [llama.cpp]
   - Pre-allocate the number of context and share among requests
 - Perdiodically sync with upstream [llama.cpp]
 - Explore LLM Tasks: general chat, function calling, embedding,

+## Hot
+- Support for the gpt-oss model

 ## Demos
 * Demo chat with Jan AI agent